 The duties in the Health and Safety at Work etc. Act 1974 and the supporting regulations apply to activities taking place on or off the school premises (including school visits) in the UK.
-The school has a Educational Visits Policy, which includes policy and procedures for off-site visits, including residential visits and any school-led adventure activities.
+The school has a Health and Safety policy, which includes policy and procedures for off-site visits, including residential visits and any school-led adventure activities.